-OX TUG Equipment Dragon Boat, Paddle, Lifejacket, Defined Dis Garmin (activity watch) Setting Up Identify 100m stretch of waterbody, Divide Bo Front Half and Back Half Playing Each half of the boat will be given a chance to starting sequence.
-Once sequence is complet participants will be asked to allow the boat to Distance will be recorded and compared aga opposing half of the boat, to see which one catapulted their boat further.
-Change it Level Up, Conduct the same game, but opport half of the boat can send two paddlers to half boat stop with their paddles (after the starting sequence) Tips and Safety Make sure the bench that seperates the two provide sufficient space for other team to page istance, e to do a bleted, to glide. gainst oosing alt the ng
+OX TUG Equipment Dragon Boat, Paddle, Lifejacket, Defined Distance, Garmin (activity watch) Setting Up Identify 100m stretch of waterbody, Divide Boat into Front Half and Back Half Playing Each half of the boat will be given a chance to do a starting sequence.
+Once sequence is completed, participants will be asked to allow the boat to glide.
+Distance will be recorded and compared against opposing half of the boat, to see which one catapulted their boat further.
+Change it Level Up, Conduct the same game, but opposing half of the boat can send two paddlers to halt the boat stop with their paddles (after the starting sequence) Tips and Safety Make sure the bench that seperates the two half, provide sufficient space for other team to paddle